Written by Dr Meghna Singhal and published on 04 June 2021.

-Do you want your child to have a positive attitude to handle the ups and downs in life?
-Can you help him develop a positive attitude for life?
+Would you like your child to have the confidence to handle the ups and downs of life?
+Can you help him develop a positive attitude in life?
 Yes, you can.
 Read on to find out how.

 Everything can be taken from a man but one thing: the last of the human freedoms-to choose one's attitude in any given set of circumstances, to choose one's own way. - Victor Frankl, Man's Search for Meaning (1946)

-Positive attitude refers to looking for good around oneself.
-It is a much-desired attitude in today’s world, surrounded as we are by news of terror, violence and suffering.
+A positive attitude refers to looking for good around oneself.
+It is a much-desired attitude in today's world, surrounded as we are by news of terror, violence, and suffering.
 A positive attitude does not mean ignoring the negative.
 On the contrary, it means perceiving situations or others in a constructive manner.

 Most of us agree that thoughts are powerful and that it is far preferable to think positively than negatively.
-Self-help books, inspirational quotes and motivational speakers also emphasise the importance of mentally re-framing negative situations into positive ones.
+Self-help books, inspirational quotes, and motivational speakers also emphasize the importance of mentally re-framing negative situations into positive ones.
 The benefits of positive thinking have been well-documented by both psychological research and anecdotal evidence.
 It is even linked to good physical and mental health, for instance.

 When children develop a positive attitude early in life, it helps them face challenges with strength and hope.
 But can children really grasp the concept of a positive attitude?
 Young kids may not have the vocabulary to express what a positive attitude entails.
 But they understand the difference between being happy in one set of conditions and not in another.